lecode-official/mvvm-framework/Documentation/QuickStart.md

 We'll use the `ApplicationService` to add a quit button to the application.
 This is also the perfect moment to introduce you to another helpful feature of the MVVM Framework: window view models.
 Windows may, just as views, have their own view model.
 As stated above, windows may have more UI than just the `Frame` for hosting views.
-We'll add the quit button directly to the `MainWindow` because from there it is accessible from anywhere in the application.
+We'll add the quit button directly to the `MainWindow` because from there it is accessible anywhere in the application.

 At first we have to add a new view model for the `MainWindow` to the project - `MainWindowViewModel`: